jneubert/reveal-test/md-slides/part2a.md

 ### Several points for attention

-- To reach out from Wikidata, endpoints have to be [approved](https://www.wikidata.org/wiki/Wikidata:SPARQL_federation_input)
+- To reach out from Wikidata, endpoints have to be [approved](https://www.wikidata.org/wiki/Wikidata:SPARQL_federation_input) - [list](https://www.mediawiki.org/wiki/Wikidata_Query_Service/User_Manual/SPARQL_Federation_endpoints)
 - In the other direction, access is normally not restricted
-- Some federated queries get extremely slow, when large sets of bindings exist before the remote _service_ is invoked
+- Some federated queries get extremely slow, when large sets of bindings exist before the remote service is invoked
 - be sure to exclude variables bound to blank nodes ('unknown value' in Wikidata)

 ---